Beibhinn/milestone-project-2/README.md

 -   As a prospective tourist, I want to be able to look up relevant information about my destination country, to better educate and prepare myself, in anticipation of an upcoming trip.

-The wireframes I created for this project can be viewed [here]. (https://beibhinn.github.io/milestone-project-2/Project-mockups.pdf)
+The wireframes I created for this project can be viewed [here.](https://beibhinn.github.io/milestone-project-2/Project-mockups.pdf)

 ### Features